soundsystems/el-pueb/README.md

 © 2025 El Pueblito Mexican Restaurant

-[ a structurally sound system ] made for Pulse Community Agency
+this is website is a (structurally) sound system made for Pulse Community Agency.

 ----------------------------------------------------------------